FredRF/TA_Assessment/README.md

 ## Instructions
 * Create a database
 * Execute the Create Tables SQL Script
-* Execute the queries listed below or the SQL Script
+* Execute the queries listed below or the SQL Script in the repo

 ## 1. Database Queries